-Develop a critical art practice in digital and time based media.
-Use a research perspective to explore the relationship between digital media, art and emerging technologies and earn an MFA in Digital and Interdisciplinary Art Practice in New York Cities.
+Use an artistic research perspective to explore the relationship between art, and emerging technologies and earn an MFA in Digital and Interdisciplinary Art Practice in New York City.

-The [DIAP] MFA is a research-oriented community in which students engage with aspects related to digital media art.
-The program’s central focus is a utilization and critical engagement of digital media that can lead to research into areas as diverse as interactive sculpture, performance, cyber gender, non-narrative motion graphics, online privacy, online/offline interventions, printing, spatial mapping, drawing, digital cultures or bio art and is supportive of different models of individual or collaborative art practice.
+The Digital & Interdisciplinary Art Practice [DIAP] MFA is a research-oriented program in which students engage with diverse cross-disciplinary and digital media practice such as interactive sculpture, movement, performance, dance, cyber gender, non-narrative motion graphics, photography, online privacy, online/offline interventions, printing, spatial mapping, drawing, digital cultures, painting or digital fabrication and is supportive of different models of individual or collaborative work.

-[DIAP] enables students to choose from the broadest range of digital tools (like video cameras, 3D printers, inkjet and laser printers, DSLR cameras, sound recording, GoPro’s, Drones, computing devices, laser cutter, projection devices, …).
+[DIAP] enables students to choose from the broadest range of digital tools (like video cameras, 3D printers, inkjet and laser printers, DSLR cameras, sound recording, GoPro’s, Drones, computing devices, laser cutter, projection devices, VR, motion capture, …).
 Projects are conceptually and thematically driven and students will research tools and processes to fit the project, not the reverse.
-Wherever appropriate to the project, we encourage integration of traditional media or processes and methodologies from biology, comparative literature, computer science, robotics, math, psychology or other areas of potential interdisciplinary connection and exploration.
+Wherever appropriate to the project, we encourage integration of traditional media or processes and methodologies from dance, biology, comparative literature, computer science, robotics, math, psychology, architecture, or other areas of potential interdisciplinary connection and exploration.

 Themed Workshops are subject-focused and might include exploration of information architecture, performance, interactive sculpture, surveillance, socially-based gaming or motion graphics, and can utilize a variety of media.

-Past themed and media workshops: “Physical Computing using Arduino, Kinect and Raspberry Pi”, “Writing for Digital Media”, “Performing for the screen”, “Programming for artists”, “Sousveillance”, “objects and non-objects”, “Artist in the Anthropocene: Ecological & Biological Practices in Contemporary Art”, “Projects in Video”, “Collection, Archive, Database”, “Database structures and an introduction to programming”.
+Past themed and media workshops: “Transforming Digital Spaces”, “Physical Computing using Arduino, Kinect, and Raspberry Pi”, “Writing for Digital Media”, “Performing for the screen”, “Programming for artists”, “Sousveillance”, “Objects and Non-objects”, “Artist in the Anthropocene: Ecological & Biological Practices in Contemporary Art”, “Projects in Video”, “Collection, Archive, Database”, “Database structures and an introduction to programming”.

 Self-motivated work, the ability to research complex technical issues independently, excellent written communication skills, and a commitment to pursuing highly original and critical perspectives related to digital media are crucial for admission to the program.

 This website provides an overview of the [DIAP] MFA program, facilities, and faculty.
-Please email to firstname.lastname@example.org if you are interested in scheduling a tour or need additional information.
+Please email firstname.lastname@example.org if you need additional information.